coconutswallow/Guides/_dm_resources/dm-links.md

 |World Maps|	|[Interactive Sword Coast Map](https://www.aidedd.org/atlas/index.php?map=R&l=1)|	|Sword Coast Map (actually expands to all of Faerun)|
 |World Maps|	|[Forgotten Maps](https://forgottenmaps.web.app/map/Faerun)|	|Another Faerun Map (this one includes the Underdark!) but requires google login|

 <strong>Note:</strong> The resources listed above are external to the Hawthorne Guild and changes to those resources are outside of our control.
-If you find an issue with any of the resources linked above, please contact a member of the staff.
+If you find an issue with any of the resources linked above (or have a suggested link to add), please contact <b>@coconutswallow</b>.